mrotaru/mrotaru.co.uk/README.md

 # mrotaru.co.uk

 - this repo contains only code for building a static website, no actual content
-- content folder is hardcoded as `../mrotaru.co.uk-data`
+- path to folder with content folder is hardcoded as `./content`

 ## Build System